SpaceX Falcon 9 rocket blasts off from Florida

-CAPE CANAVERAL Fla.
-Overcoming two months of delays, a Space Exploration Technologies’ Falcon 9 rocket blasted off from Florida on Monday to put six small commercial communications satellites into orbit for ORBCOMM Inc.
+CAPE CANAVERAL, Fla., July 14 Overcoming two months of delays, a Space Exploration Technologies' Falcon 9 rocket blasted off from Florida on Monday to put six small commercial communications satellites into orbit for ORBCOMM Inc .

 The 224-foot (68-meter) tall rocket lifted off from a seaside launch pad at Cape Canaveral Air Force Station at 11:15 a.m.
 EDT (1515 GMT), darting through partly cloudy skies.